simvia-tech/cave/README.md

 `cave` includes optional telemetry features to help improve the tool by collecting anonymous usage data.
 You can control telemetry settings via the configuration commands.

-By default, version usage tracking is **enabled**, sending anonymous data about which code_aster versions you run.
+By default, version usage tracking is **enabled**, sending anonymous data (see [Telemetry](https://github.com/simvia-tech/cave/blob/dev/docs/telemetry.md)) about which code_aster versions you run.
 You can disable this tracking if you prefer.

 To deactivate telemetry, use: